grantmacken/dotfiles/README.md

         @stow -v -t ~/.config/nvim nvim
         @stow -v -t ~/bin bin
         @stow -v -t ~ tmux
 ```

 #WARNING

-If you are going use this,
+If you are going stow bash,
 you need to backup and remove your .bashrc
 then modify the .bashrc in the in the bash dir to suit your requirements.